 Read on for the best techniques for using the graduated filters in Lightroom.

 Top Tips for Using the Graduated Filter Tool in Lightroom

 Here are our best tips and techniques for getting the most out of the Graduated Filter tool in Lightroom.

-1. Keep It Straight
+1. Keep It Straight with Graduated Filters

-If you want the filter to be parallel to the edge of the image, try holding down the shift key while you drag the filter across the image.
-Holding down shift and dragging up or down will keep the filter horizontal, dragging from the left or right will keep it vertical.
+If you want the filter to be parallel to the edge of the image, try holding down the Shift key while you drag the filter across the image.
+Holding down Shift and dragging up or down will keep the filter horizontal.
+Dragging from the left or right will keep it vertical.